Gokulraj0606/day02/README.md

            It is the very first object that is loaded in the browser.
            It is the object of the browser.
-           We can access the window from the window only. i.e. window.window The window is part of BOM, not DOM
+           We can access the window from the window only. i.e. window.window The window is part of BOM, not DOM.
            syntax: window.propertyname;